Quantum Versus Classical Proofs and Advice: Group Non-Membership

 Theorem\ \ref{hspthm}\ showed that one can always verify group non-membership using a polynomial-size classical witness, together with polynomially many quantum queries to the group oracle $\mathcal{O}$. \ Unfortunately, while the \textit{query} complexity is polynomial, the \textit{computational} complexity might be exponential. \ However, as mentioned in Section \ref{RESULTS}, we conjecture that this shortcoming of Theorem \ref{hspthm} can be removed, and that $\operatorname*{GNM}$ is in $\mathsf{QCMA}$\ for any group oracle $\mathcal{O}$.

-In our $\mathsf{QCMA}$ protocol, the main computational problem that needs to be solved is not the general $\operatorname*{HSP}$, but rather the Normal Hidden Subgroup Problem ($\operatorname*{NHSP}$)---that is, $\operatorname*{HSP}$\ where the hidden subgroup is normal. \ This is because the kernel of a homomorphism is always a normal subgroup. \ Hallgren, Russell, and Ta-Shma \cite{hrt} showed that $\operatorname*{NHSP}$\ is in $\mathsf{BQP}$ for any explicit group $\Gamma$, provided the quantum Fourier transform over\ $\Gamma$ can be implemented efficiently. \ Furthermore, Moore, Rockmore, and Russell \cite{mrr} showed that many classes of finite groups $G$ have an explicit model $\Gamma\cong G$\ for which this assumption holds.
+In our $\mathsf{QCMA}$ protocol, the main computational problem that needs to be solved is not the general $\operatorname*{HSP}$, but rather the Normal Hidden Subgroup Problem ($\operatorname*{NHSP}$)---that is, $\operatorname*{HSP}$\ where the hidden subgroup is normal. \ This is because the kernel of a homomorphism is always a normal subgroup. \ Hallgren, Russell, and Ta-Shma \cite{hrt} showed that $\operatorname*{NHSP}$\ is in $\mathsf{BQP}$ for an explicit group $\Gamma$, provided that the quantum Fourier transform over\ $\Gamma$ can be implemented efficiently (and its output can be interpreted). \ Furthermore, Moore, Rockmore, and Russell \cite{mrr} showed that many classes of finite groups $G$ have an explicit model $\Gamma\cong G$\ for which this assumption holds.